RIKEN-RCCS/lens3/v1/doc/design.md

 ## Glossary

-* __Probe-key__: An access-key used by Api to tell Mux about a wake up of MinIO.
+* __Probe-key__: An access-key used by Lens3-Api to tell Lens3-Mux
+  about a wake up of MinIO.
 This is key has no corresponding secret.
   It is distiguished by an empty secret.

 ## RANDOM MEMO

 __Load balancing__: The "scheduler.py" file is not used in v1.2, which
 is for distributing the processes.
-Lens3 now assumes accesses to Mux is in itself balanced by a front-end reverse-proxy.
+Lens3 now assumes accesses to Lens3-Mux is in itself balanced by a front-end reverse-proxy.

 __Removing buckets__: Lens3 does not remove buckets at all.
 It just makes them inaccessible.
 It is because MinIO's "mc rb" command